zoanana990/khienhOS/doc/protected_mode.md

 ### Free
 - Calculate the block number based on the address provided to us to free
-- Go through the entry table starting at the block number we have calculated, set each entry to "0x00" until we reach the last block of the allocation
+- Go through the block_entry table starting at the block number we have calculated, set each block_entry to "0x00" until we reach the last block of the allocation
-- We know how many blocks we need to free because the current block we are freeing will not have the "HAS_N" bit set in the entry byte
+- We know how many blocks we need to free because the current block we are freeing will not have the "HAS_N" bit set in the block_entry byte

 ### pros and cons
 pros